 Therefore, it is important to have a strategic approach to your visual testing, taking into consideration the real user experience and each step in the user journey.
 Where possible, investigate the analytics of your online store to determine how to prioritize your visual testing approach.

-Here are the main factors that have a huge influence on the visual experience of an ecommerce website.
+Here are the main factors that have a huge influence on the UI/UX experience of an ecommerce website.

 - User actions: Users can perform all sorts of actions and do not only consist of mouse clicks.
 They can also consist of mouse hovers, scroll, text input, drag-and-drop, carriage return, etc.